-REFERENCE OBSERVATIONS RECOMMENDATIONS ACTIONS TAKEN the balance per books and confirmed balances in the amount of P14.427 million. documents in case request for approval to write-off pursuant to COA Circular No. 2016-005 on the proper disposition/closure of the dormant accounts is warranted; companies which are still existing, while for the non-existing Companies, securing Securities and Exchange Commission certification for non-registration is still in process.
-C. Coordinate with the representatives of Department of Trade and Industry (DTI), Lepanto Mining Corporation (LMC), Governance Commission for GOCCs (GCG), and San Miguel Yamamura Packaging Corp.
-(SMYPC) to discuss the settlement of their outstanding obligations; Implemented Management coordinated with LMC and DTI for the reconciliation of their accounts while the GCG and SMYPC accounts were already paid and adjusted under OR No. 31560 dated October 26, 2021 and JV No. 11-36-21 dated November 30, 2021. d.
+REFERENCE OBSERVATIONS RECOMMENDATIONS ACTIONS TAKEN the balance per books and confirmed balances in the amount of P14.427 million. documents in case request for approval to write-off pursuant to COA Circular No. 2016- 005 on the proper disposition/closure of the dormant accounts is warranted; still existing, while for the non-existing Companies, securing Securities and c.
+Coordinate with the representatives of Department of Trade and Industry (DTI), Lepanto Mining Corporation (LMC), Governance Commission for GOCCs (GCG), and San Miguel Yamamura Packaging Corp.
+(SMYPC) to discuss the settlement of their outstanding obligations; Management coordinated with LMC and DTI for the reconciliation of their accounts while the GCG and SMYPC accounts were already paid and adjusted under OR No. 31560 dated October 26, 2021 and d.
 Coordinate and reconcile with Phil.
 Associated Smelting & Refining Corp.
-(PASAR), LIDE Management Corporation, and Panay Railways, Inc. (PRI) to determine the cause of the large discrepancy in the recorded rental receivables and adjust the balances accordingly; Implemented Management coordinated with PASAR and LIDE Management Corporation for the reconciliation of their accounts while for PRI, collection letter was sent on December 6, 2021. e.
-Gather supporting documents on the accounts of Al Amanah Islamic Bank of the Implemented Collection letters were sent to Al
+(PASAR), LIDE Management Corporation, and Panay Railways, Inc. (PRI) to determine the cause of the large discrepancy in the recorded rental receivables and adjust the balances accordingly; Management coordinated with PASAR and LIDE Management Corporation for the reconciliation of their accounts while for PRI, collection letter was sent on December 6, 2021. e.
+Gather supporting documents on the accounts of Al Amanah Islamic Bank of the Collection letters

 REFERENCE OBSERVATIONS RECOMMENDATIONS ACTIONS TAKEN Phils., Senate of the Philippines, and Spectrum Engineering & Consultancy and request for write-off, if warranted; and Amanah Islamic Bank of the Phils. and Spectrum Engineering & Consultancy on December 6, 2021 while for Senate of the Philippines account, it is included in NDC's request for write-off. f.
 Analyze the variances noted from the confirmation, reconcile with the corresponding lessees and prepare adjusting entry, if necessary.
 Implemented Management sent collection letters to various lessees, coordinated with them for reconciliation of their accounts and prepared journal vouchers for adjusting entries.
 CY 2020 AAR Observation No. 5, page 69 5 The accuracy, reliability and existence of Property and Equipment (PE) costing P1.330 billion with carrying amount of P49.969 million as of December 31, 2020 is doubtful due to: a) unreconciled variance of P10.451 million between the accounting records and the physical inventory report; b) incomplete physical count of PE, wherein only P36.639 million or 2.75 per cent were included in the reconciliation of the accounting records and property records with the RPCPPE.
-Prepare reconciliation report and submit to Accounting Department for necessary adjustments in the books to reflect the correct balances of the account; balances per count with the accounting records for the PE partially counted as of December 31, 2021.
+Prepare reconciliation report and submit to Accounting Department for necessary adjustments in the books to reflect the correct balances of the account; records for the PE partially counted as of December 31, 2021.
 Reiterated in Observation No. 2 of this Report.
 Partially Implemented The physical count of all property and equipment of NDC conducted in December 2021 is